venables/koa-json-body/README.md

 Simple [koa](https://github.com/koajs/koa) middleware wrapper around [co-body](https://github.com/visionmedia/co-body) for parsing JSON request bodies.

-This will not parse anythig but valid JSON request bodies.
-If there is a JSON parsing error, the middleware will set `ctx.request.body` to `{}` and continue.
+This will not parse anythig but valid JSON request bodies on `POST`, `PUT`, and `PATCH` requests (any non `GET` or `DELETE` request).

+If there is a JSON parsing error, or if the request is not of valid type, `ctx.request.body` is not set, and will be `undefined`.

+If the JSON request payload is too large, a `413 Payload Too Large` error will be thrown.

 Installation
 ------------